top of page

 Q: Why don’t you use essential oils, aren’t they natural?

 Here’s a loaded one!
 Yes, they’re natural in the sense they typically come from plants but not everything that’s natural is safe.
-Essential oils are VOCs (volatile organic compounds) and the damage they cause is very similar to other ingredients like “fragrance” and “parfum.”
+Essential oils are VOCs (volatile organic compounds) and the damage they cause is similar and often the same that other ingredients like “fragrance” and “parfum” cause- hormone and endocrine disrupters.
 They’re harmful in every form- using them internally, externally/topically, and diffusing/oxidizing them into the air.

 Essential oils are the most volatile part of a plant, and when you take only that part you’re not just working with one chemical, you’re dealing with hundreds of chemical compounds.
 They negatively impact all systems of your body in various ways (in any form they’re being used) and they’re also creating superbugs like man-made antibiotics do.

-Most of our products have mild to no scent due to the nature of the plants/fungi/lichens we work with; however, we do make an infusion of some plants in order to capture their scent in a safe and effective way.
-Lavender and chamomile are two that we have done an infusion with which is where we fill a jar with that dried plant, cover it in organic cold-pressed avocado oil, and let it sit about 6 weeks (or more), then strain.
+Most of our products have mild to no scent due to the nature of the plants/fungi/lichens we work with; however, we do make a slow, traditional infusion of some plants in order to capture their scent in a safe and effective way.
+We process our infusions the traditional way which means that instead of speeding up the process and degrading the properties by using the double-boiler method, we instead fill a jar with that dried plant, cover it in organic cold-pressed avocado oil, and let it sit about 8 weeks (or more), then strain.
 Not only does this capture the scent but it also captures its medicinal properties while still being gentle enough to be applied to your body.

 Q: What does “wildcrafted” mean?